How hatred made me sick

 Bean counters, Korintenkacker, Dipfeleschisser, and Bosch

 So now, let me tell you a little bit more about civil servants and about the “Korintenkacker”.
+They even lock up their toilet paper!
 As I mentioned before, they are like dogs, one can teach them any nonsense.
 And they will follow: For example, they are not allowed to eat when they are hungry, without explicit permission!

 I'll give you some examples in state-owned organizations or in industry.
 So one of the organizations that are full of “Korintenkacker” is the Industry- und Handelskammer.
 They keep charging businesses without providing any meaningful service.
 They are only still there because the legal situation in Germany forces any business to pay for them.
 Nothing worthwhile can come out of them.